Paddywc/milestone-project-3/README.md

 ## Contributing
 ### Getting the project running locally
 1. Clone or download this GitHub repository using the ‘Clone or Download’ button found on [the main page](https://github.com/Paddywc/milestone-project-3)
 2. Open the project directory using an integrated development environment (IDE) software application, such as Eclipse or Visual Code Studio
-3. Ensure you have Python3 installed on your computer, and install it if you do not.
+3. Ensure you have Python3 installed on your computer.
+Install it if you do not.
 How you should do this depends on which operating system you are using.
 See the [Python Documentation](https://docs.python.org/3.4/using/index.html) for instructions
 4. Next, you’ll need to install Flask.
-Detailed documentation can be found on the [Flask Website]( http://flask.pocoo.org/docs/1.0/installation/#installation).
+Detailed documentation can be found on the [Flask Website](http://flask.pocoo.org/docs/1.0/installation/#installation).
 The simplest way to install Flask is to:
     *	Create a project folder
     *	Create a python3 venv folder within this project folder
     *	Activate the environment using either _. venv/bin/activate_ or _venv\Scripts\activate_
-    *	Within this activated environment, install Flask by using the following command : _pip install Flask_
+    *	Within this activated environment, install Flask by using the following command : _pip install Flask_.
+Note that that you will need to have pip installed.
+If you do not, install pip by following [these instructions]( https://pip.pypa.io/en/stable/installing/)
 5. Run the code in run.py
 6. Well done!
-The project is now up and running on your local port.
-Click the link in your terminal to view the web app
+The project is now up and running.
+Click the link in your terminal to view the web app.
+If you are missing any dependencies, check the requirments.txt file.

+## Deployment
+The app is hosted on [Heroku](http://project-3-riddle-me-this.herokuapp.com/).
+The code is identical that in the [GitHub Repository](https://github.com/Paddywc/milestone-project-3).

 ## Credits
 -	Almost all text riddles came from [IcebreakerIdeas.com]( https://icebreakerideas.com/riddles-for-kids/) .
 All others came from friends and family